 Preventing angina attacks

 Medication is also used to prevent angina attacks.
 This usually involves taking at least one type of medicine every day for the rest of your life.

-Your GP or cardiologist (an expert in treating heart conditions) will usually try one medication first to see if it helps prevent your symptoms (monotherapy).
+Your GP or cardiologist (an expert in treating heart conditions) will usually try one medication first to see if it helps to prevent your symptoms (monotherapy).
 If this isn't effective, two medications may be recommended (combination therapy).

-Firstly, a medication called a beta-blocker or a medication called a calcium channel blocker is used to reduce the frequency of angina attacks.
+First, a beta-blocker or a calcium channel blocker is used to reduce the frequency of angina attacks.
 Which medication is prescribed may depend on your level of health and, in some cases, your personal preference.

 Beta-blockers make the heart beat slower and with less force.
 This means the heart needs less blood and oxygen after exercise, which can either prevent angina or lower its frequency.